beanbeah/8059B-Worlds/README.md

-# 59B-Worlds
+# 8059B-Worlds

-Code used for 8059B Worlds 2022 LRT.
-Results:
-Division Finalist
+This repository holds code used for Team 8059B in the Vex Robotics World Championship 2022.
+The team achieved Division Finalist.